laser55/Excel-Calendar-Control/README.md

 ```VB
 calendar.Show
 ```
+## example sheet
+You also just use the already setup example excel sheet.
+The example is simple.
+The calender control will pop-up when you select the C2 cell in sheet one. click on the day you want and the control will automatically close and write the date in C2.

 *if anyone has a better and more convenient way to implement this, please contribute to this small project